 Day two took us to Gregorys Coffee, my new favourite American coffee chain because of its super smooth coffee.
 After our pit stop we headed to Central Park, the enormity of which cannot be comprehended.

 It was a grey day and the snow from the week previous was still heavy on the ground.
-Upon entering the bottom of the park, just off of 5th Avenue we aimed to walk along the only straight path, 65th St Transverse.
+Upon entering the bottom of the park, just off of 5th Avenue, we aimed to walk along the only straight path: 65th St Transverse.
 This is where statues of Christopher Columbus and Shakespeare can be found.
 We also happened to stumble upon an ice sculpture of Alice in Wonderland before we came across the actual statue itself.
-I imagine that Central Park is full of plenty of surprises like this.
+I imagine that Central Park is full of surprises like this.

 The MET isn’t free, but there is a payment contribution system where you are able to pay what you feel is worthy for entry into the museum.
 This will provide you with a personal label that enables you to wander around without question.

 It is best to go with an idea of what you would like to see before entering the doors to this museum, however, if you are not forward planning, like us, you can always sit in the fascinating courtyard (pictured above) and pinpoint a map before you get lost in the maze of information.
 You can find Van Gogh’s The Potato Peeler and Monet’s Water Lilies in the European Paintings section.
 Washington Crossing the Delaware can be found in the American Paintings and Sculpture section, and Charles Demuth’s I Saw the Figure of Five in Gold is also worth seeing in the Modern and Contemporary Art section.